-Under our previous passport policies, if you were in the process of transitioning to a new gender when you applied for your passport, you may have received a limited-validity passport (issued for less than the full validity period of 10 years for those 16 and older and 5 years for children under 16).
+Under our previous passport policies, if you were in the process of transitioning to a new gender when you applied for your passport, you may have received a limited-validity passport (issued for less than the full validity period of 10 years for those 16 and older and five years for children under 16).
 We no longer require medical documentation or a physician’s letter as evidence of a gender transition.

-We are committed to promoting the freedom, dignity, and equality of all people – including LGBTQI+ persons.
+We are committed to promoting the freedom, dignity, and equality of all people – including LGBTQI+ individuals.

 It means you can select the gender you would like us to print on your U.S. passport, by selecting male (M), female (F), or unspecified or another gender identity (X).
-You no longer need to provide medical certification or a physician’s letter when applying for a U.S. passport in a gender that does not match the gender on your citizenship evidence or photo ID.
+You no longer need to provide medical certification or a physician’s letter if the gender marker you select for your U.S. passport does not match the gender on your citizenship evidence or photo ID.
 Your citizenship evidence or identification document does not need to match the gender you are requesting.

 No. The gender on your citizenship evidence and photo ID does not have to match the gender you select on your passport application.
 However, the photo you submit with your passport application must look similar to the photo on your ID.
 Learn more about Passport Photos before you apply.